Floriannue/CORApy/readme.md

      4. Class file or `__init__.py` should import functions and attach them to the class
      5. Copy the explanations from the MATLAB files into the Python code as docstrings
      6. Use the helper functions in cora_python/g/
+     7. Use the typing module instead of lazy imports
+     8. You can only simplify if still translate all the functionality

    - **Testing Requirements:**
      1. One test file per function